NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 Minnesota does not require a state license for general commercial contractors.
 However, contractors who build, remodel or improve one- to four-family residential dwellings must hold a Residential Building Contractor or Residential Remodeler license through the Department of Labor and Industry (DLI).

-Applicants must designate a qualifying person, pass a state exam and provide proof of financial responsibility, including insurance.
+Applicants must designate a qualifying person, pass a state exam and provide proof of financial responsibility, including business insurance.

 Required business insurance in Minnesota: